johnno1962/Refactorator/README.md

 Enter a new value for the identifier in the bottom textfield and press the "Preview" button to view the changes that would be made.
 Press the "Save" button to save these changes to disk.
-Use the "Undo" button if you want to revert the cahnges.
+Use the "Undo" button to revert the changes.

 Refactorator was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out building on the work by @jpsim on [SourceKitten](https://github.com/jpsim/SourceKitten).